Unbalanced Kantorovich-Rubinstein distance, plan, and barycenter on finite spaces: A statistical perspective: Acknowledgments

 \section{Acknowledgments}

-F.\ Heinemann and M.\ Klatt gratefully acknowledge support from the DFG Research Training Group 2088 \textit{Discovering structure in complex data: Statistics meets optimization and inverse problems}.
-A.\ Munk gratefully acknowledges support from the DFG CRC 1456 \textit{Mathematics of the Experiment A04, C06} and the DFG Cluster of Excellence 2067 MBExC \textit{Multiscale bioimaging--from molecular machines to networks of excitable cells}.
+S. Hundrieser, F.\ Heinemann, M.\ Klatt, and M. Struleva gratefully acknowledge support from the DFG Research Training Group 2088 \textit{Discovering structure in complex data: Statistics meets optimization and inverse problems}.
+A.\ Munk gratefully acknowledges support from the DFG CRC 1456 \textit{Mathematics of the Experiment A04, C06}, DFG RU 5381 \textit{Mathematical Statistics in the information age -- Statistical efficiency and computational tractability}, and the DFG Cluster of Excellence 2067 MBExC \textit{Multiscale bioimaging--from molecular machines to networks of excitable cells}.

 \begin{appendix}